Cristianfllc3/DSS_LeaseCosts/README.md

 # Data understanding
 **Input:** Functional requirements of the client, sources of information (GoogleDrive, Excel).
-**Output:** Data engineering/architecture phase, connection of data sources and creation of the work environment with Dataiku.
+**Output:** Data engineering/architecture phase, the connection of data sources and creation of the work environment with Dataiku.
 (Configuration of Dataiku, plugins and APIs of Google Cloud Platform)

 Documentation: